-Utah Hockey Club center Tij Iginla is out while he waits for his hip to get better.
-He will be out until Monday, September 15, 2025.
+Utah Hockey Club center Tij Iginla is currently listed as out because he suffered a hip injury.
+This is expected to keep him out until Monday, September 15, 2025.

 The Utah Hockey Club, previously known as the Arizona Coyotes and originally as the Winnipeg Jets, have experienced their fair share of injuries throughout their history in the National Hockey League (NHL).